BettercareHealth/bettercare/intrapartum-care/scrub.md

 When the suturing is complete:

-Remove the pad from the vagina.
+1. Remove the pad from the vagina.
 Be gentle as this will be uncomfortable for the patient.

-Put a finger into the rectum and feel if a suture has been placed through the rectal wall by mistake.
+1. Put a finger into the rectum and feel if a suture has been placed through the rectal wall by mistake.

-Make sure that the uterus is well contracted.
+1. Make sure that the uterus is well contracted.

-Get the patient out of the lithotomy position and make sure that she is comfortable.
+1. Get the patient out of the lithotomy position and make sure that she is comfortable.

 5
+{:.chapter-number}

-The third stage of labour
+# The third stage of labour

 Before you begin this unit, please take the corresponding test to assess your knowledge of the subject matter.
 You should redo the test after you’ve worked through the unit, to evaluate what you have learned.